 Environmental Politics, Policy, and Economics

 The Environmental Politics, Policy, and Economics concentration focuses on the study of the political, economic, historical, and cultural forces that shape environmental policies.
 Topics include: how environmental policies are made, which interests are most powerful in determining policies, how effective those policies are, and which groups are harmed or helped by those policy decisions.
-The concentration advisors are Professor Amy, Professor Christianson, and Professor Corson.
+The concentration advisors are Professor Farnham and Professor Corson.
 Here is the course-list for the Environmental Politics, Policy, and Economics concentration.

 Some recommended off-campus programs:

 Other study abroad programs considered on a case by case basis.

 Jane A. Flegal '09: How do science—and scientific uncertainty—and human values influence decision-making in highly contentious areas?